AeonDave/go-super-strip/docs/STRIPPING_TECNIQUE.md

 Every action records a `StripAction` result so later stages (compact, analysis) can reason about what changed.

+### Fill overrides

+The CLI now accepts `-s=fill=auto|zero|random`.
+In `auto` (default) we use the rule-defined fill mode from `strip_types.go`.
+Setting `zero` forces deterministic zero filling for every section/pattern, while `random` forces pseudorandom data (useful when zero blocks are too obvious).
+The override hits both section wipes and the built-in regex scrubbers that run as part of strip; standalone regex runs use the dedicated `-r=fill=…` knob.

 ## 3. PE Techniques

 All code lives under `perw/`: